John-Dag/Engine490/README.md

 Demo: Download "client_vsync.jar" in the root directory of the project.
 The client is set to windowed mode at 960x540 resolution.

 Multiplayer features:
 Use the "host" feature to switch the client to server mode.
-Run an additional client, and enter the correct local/remote IP address to connect to the game.
+Run an additional client, and enter the correct local/remote IP address to connect to the server.

 AI features:
 Load the "mymap2" level to play against AI.
 The AI use the A* pathfinding algorithm to chase the player.
 The enemies are set to chase only if the player is within range.